-The Governance Committee uses discussions within the Outside Director Council as a basis to discuss matters with the Chairman of the Board, the Vice Chairman of the Board and president, and also make recommendations to the Board of Directors as required.
+The Governance Committee uses discussions within the Outside Director Council as a basis to discuss matters with Chairman & Director, Vice Chairman & Director and President and also make recommendations to the Board of Directors as required.
 The Outside Director Council met once in fiscal 2022.

-(c) Outside Directors-Audit & Supervisory Board Members Joint Council

-We have established the Outside Directors-Audit & Supervisory Board Members Joint Council, whose members are the Outside Directors (5) and Audit & Supervisory Board Members (2 outside, 2 internal), to liaise between the Outside Directors and Audit & Supervisory Board Members.
-The Outside Directors-Audit & Supervisory Board Members.
-The Outside Directors-Audit & Supervisory Board Members.

-- d.
-[Principle 4.12] [Supplementary Principle 4.12.1] Efforts to encourage active discussion at meetings of the Board of Directors - (a) Operation of the Board of Directors
+- (c) Outside Directors-Audit & Supervisory Board Members Joint Council - We have established the Outside Directors-Audit & Supervisory Board Members Joint Council, whose members are the Outside Directors (5) and Audit & Supervisory Board Members (2 outside, 2 internal), to liaise between the Outside Directors and Audit & Supervisory Board Members.
+The Outside Directors-Audit & Supervisory Board Members Joint Council met twice in fiscal 2022. - d.
+[Principle 4.12] [Supplementary Principle 4.12.1] Efforts to encourage active discussion at meetings of the Board of Directors